 People have different views about RVing.
 Some say RVing is real camping.
 Others says it’s pure glamping.
 Some people say being in a campground is true camping.
 Others think that because you’re still indoors in an RV, you’re not roughing it out in nature.
 So which is it?

-Is staying in an RV considered camping?
-Camping is defined as “an outdoor activity involving overnight stays away from home in a shelter, such as a tent.”
-Note SUCH AS, it doesn’t mean ONLY.
+According to most people, camping is defined as “an outdoor activity involving overnight stays away from home in a shelter, such as a tent.”
+But remember, s

-They both serve the same purpose: it’s a chance to go outside and enjoy the outdoors.
-Some people prefer camping in tents, and some people prefer RVs for their own personal reasons, and both are acceptable.
+Tents and RVs serve the same purpose: they offer a chance to go outside and enjoy the outdoors.
+Some people prefer camping in tents, and some people prefer RVs for their own personal reasons.
+Both are acceptable.

 People have their own preferences when it comes to camping, and whatever you choose to do is perfectly fine- if you enjoy it and it allows you to more fully enjoy your camping experience, then keep on doing it!
 What matters is you enjoy camping, and how you do it doesn’t and shouldn’t matter.